prantlf/unshelve-output-action/README.md

 - uses: prantlf/unshelve-output-action@v1
 ```

-Depending on the `name` of the executable, it will download one of the following archives from he cache.
+Depending on the `name` of the executable, it will download the following archives from the cache.
 For example, for the name `newchanges`:

 |    OS   |            Archive           |            Cache Key               |
 |:--------|:-----------------------------|:-----------------------------------|